omeka/omeka-s-enduser/docs/sites/site_settings.md

 **Favicon**: Choose from your assets, or upload a file, to appear in the small browser window/tab icon space.
 A [favicon](https://www.w3schools.com/html/html_favicon.asp){target=_blank} should be a small image around 32x32 pixels in size uploaded specifically for this purpose.
 Favicons can be [set at an installation level](../admin/settings.md#general) as well as on each individual site.

 **Page subnavigation display**: Pages can be navigated from top to bottom according to the order used on the [navigation](site_navigation.md) tab, using the "Previous" and "Next" buttons that appear at the bottom of each page.
 Some themes may also show a breadcrumb at the top of each page.

-Where pages are arranged in a hierarchy in the navigation, a subnavigation is also displayed to help visitor move from parent to child pages.
+Where pages are arranged in a hierarchy in the navigation, a subnavigation is also displayed to help visitors move from parent to child pages, and between sibling pages.
+When shown, the subnavigation will display the current page's children if it has any.
+When a child page (or a "leaf page", as in leaves of a tree) shows subnavigation, it will display itself in context with its siblings.

 You can opt to:

 - Show the subnavigation on all pages
-- Hide it on child pages ("leaf", as in the leaves of the tree) (the default setting)
+- Hide it on leaf pages (the default setting)
 - Hide the subnavigation wherever it may appear.

 You may wish to use the [Table of contents page block](site_pages.md#table-of-contents) or the [List of pages page block](site_pages.md#list-of-pages) to help users navigate your site.